umihico/minigun-requests/README.md

 scraping_xpaths=['//title', ]
 # it's fine if you want only titles, but not useful to kick unwanted responses out.
 validation_xpaths = ['boolean(//*[@id='something_unique'])', ]
-# specify something which dosen't exist in busy/wrong/blocked/unkonwn responses
+# specify something which doesn't exist in busy/wrong/blocked/unkonwn responses

 # Case2: unsure the url(page) exist or not
 # you can still scrap when 404 error if the content is html. telling that 404 is expected response stop retrying